Why start CAP Debt Help at your church?

 Ongoing support, development and prayer

-Your Debt Help Centre Manager and Debt Coaches will be supported by the CAP team, who will provide ongoing development, trouble-shooting, prayer support.
+Your Debt Help Centre Manager and CAP Coaches will be supported by the CAP team, who will provide ongoing development, trouble-shooting, and prayer support.
 You can look forward to an annual CAP conference and regional hui to connect and collaborate with other churches who are doing what you are doing.

 What does it cost to run a CAP Debt Help centre?